Mgahinga Gorilla National Park

 The park has only one Gorilla family – Nyakagezi with 9 members.
 Before Nyakagezi finally settled in, it used to be trans-boundary, crossing over to Rwanda and Congo.
 Tracking it therefore wouldn’t be guaranteed then.
 The park can only register a maximum of 8 visitors for Gorilla trekking per day.
 Occasionally, the park receives migratory Gorilla families from Rwanda’s Volcanoes National Park and it’s when they can register more visitors for Gorilla trekking.
 Just like Bwindi Impenetrable Park, a Gorilla permit for Mgahinga is at US$700 and has to be booked in advance.

-The forested slopes of Mount Sabinyo, Gahinga and Muhavura are habitats to the Mountain Gorillas, Golden Monkeys, many birds, animals and other wildlife species recorded in this park.
-You can combine your Gorilla or Golden Monkey trek with a hike to one or all these 3 volcanoes in Mgahinga Gorilla National Park.
+That is not just yet, the forested slopes of Mount Sabinyo, Gahinga and Muhavura are habitats to the Mountain Gorillas, Golden Monkeys, many birds, animals and other wildlife species recorded in this park.
+Combining Gorillas and Golden Monkey treks with a hike to one or all the 3 volcanoes in Mgahinga Gorilla National Park is one of the most rewarding trips.

 Mgahinga Gorilla National Park is a place of unique avi-fauna.
 The park has a 79 bird species record, some of which are endemic to the Albertine Rift Afromontane region.
 Notable bird species in the park are; the Rwenzori Turaco, White-necked Raven, Crowned Hornbill, Grey capped Warbler, Black Kite, Ibis, Paradise Fly Catcher, among others.
 Bird watching in Mgahinga Park is an all-year-round activity though the best times would be April to May and mid-September to November.

 There a simple but very rewarding 1 hour walk into the park conducted from Ntebeko park offices to what they call the viewing point.
-It is a few meters from the park gate and it has a platform on which to stand and view the whole of the park and its adjacent lands.
+It is a few meters from Mgahinga Gorilla National Park gate.
+It has a wooden platform on which to stand and view the whole of the park and its adjacent lands.
 It commands very great views of the 3 volcanoes, Lake Mutanda, Kisoro town, among others.
 During the walk, you can have some wildlife encounters like for the duikers, buffaloes, elephants as they walk to and from the nearby water stream.
 Their hoof prints with in this trail are a common sight.

 The Batwa just like the Gorillas and Golden Monkeys are also endangered because their culture, identity and language are increasingly under threat.
 Mgahinga forests are one of those they used to call home before they were evicted to gazette them as a national park in 1991.
 Traditionally, the Batwa are hunters, plant and fruit gatherers.
 They have interesting stories of how they used to survive and share habitat with the Gorillas and other wild animals for many centuries.
 During the Batwa experiential trail, the (Batwa) guides take visitors through how they used to survive in the forest, their hunting and fire making skills, honey extraction, health/disease management, the traditional dances and a lot more.
 It ends with a visit to the Garama cave which used to be the ancestral palace for their king.